In-Person Program

 Eduardo Gonzalez, Program Officer, Civil Justice at the American Academy of Arts and Sciences;

-Miguel Willis, Innovator in Residence, University of Pennsylvania Carey Law School
+Miguel Willis, Innovator in Residence, Penn Carey Law (moderator)

 Betwixt and Between: Public Healthcare Delivery in the Era of Artificial Intelligence